All About The World Of Franchising

 Franchising-as an industry, makes a huge impact on the U.S. economy.
 (Other countries like England, The Philippines, South Africa, New Zealand, and even the continent of Australia, benefit tremendously, economically, from franchising, too.)

 From The International Franchise Association:

-Undeniably, a large number of businesses and individuals benefit from franchising these days-especially when the industry is growing…when people are buying franchises.
+And because of that, a large number of businesses and individuals benefit from the jobs the franchise industry creates especially when the industry is growing…when people are buying franchises.